VISUALISE FROM ggsql:airquality

 CREATE TABLE long_airquality AS

-) AS u;Which means we can display multiple series at once, by mapping the identifier to an aesthetic.
+SELECT Date, 'Wind' AS Series, Wind AS Value FROM ggsql:airquality;Which means we can display multiple series at once, by mapping the identifier to an aesthetic.

 VISUALISE Date AS x, Value AS y FROM long_airquality